Books and online resources (No textbook required)

 Recitations will be added here on a regular basis.
 Each recitation instructor will use these as guide to cover what is appropriate given their recitation schedule.

-Actual class notes for Spring 2024 (current offering, based on older lectures here)
+Actual class notes from Spring 2024 (the current offering will be based on those, see also older lectures here)

 PART I